wangty27/Concentration/README.md

+# Concentration
-A demo game in Swift 4 for iOS.
+* A demo game in Swift 4 for iOS.
 Following Stanford iOS lectures on iTunes U